-When Ronaldinho wants to run a game, there’s no stopping him.
-You can only wait it out and attempt to salvage something once he’s got bored of leaving you flailing.
+When Ronaldinho wanted to run a game, there was no stopping him.
+You could only wait it out and attempt to salvage something once he’d got bored of leaving you flailing.

-Deportivo La Coruna discovered this when the Brazilian maestro spent more than an hour making the Riazor his own personal playground.
+Deportivo La Coruna discovered this when the Brazilian maestro spent more than an hour making the Riazor his own personal playground in October 2005.

-The hosts clawed their way back to earn a 3-3 draw they may well be satisfied with, but Manuel Pablo will be having nightmares about Barca’s No.10 for years to come.
+The hosts clawed their way back to earn a 3-3 draw they may well have been satisfied with, but Manuel Pablo will still be having nightmares about Barca’s No.10 now.

-The Spain full-back has challenged himself against some of the world’s best before, keeping Kaka quiet in Depor’s sensational Champions League comeback against AC Milan last year, but this was another challenge altogether.
+The Spain full-back had challenged himself against some of the world’s best before, keeping Kaka quiet in Depor’s sensational Champions League comeback against AC Milan in 2004, but this was another challenge altogether.

 Ronaldinho had already got inside the defender’s head once to turn a 1-0 deficit into a 2-1 Barcelona lead, turning stasis into kinesis so abruptly it was barely possible to notice the shift.